-The Emperor Augustus apparently was a great fan of what would now be referred to as ‘gag-gifts’: the equivalent of our kitchen aprons with breasts on them, whoopee cushions, fake poo and the like.
+The Emperor Augustus apparently was a great fan of what would now be referred to as ‘joke or gag-gifts’: the equivalent of our kitchen aprons with breasts on them, whoopee cushions, fake poo and the like.
 Which must have made the first Roman emperor’s Saturnalia parties an absolute hoot, if you like that kind of thing.
 Personally, I’ve always been more of an Antony fan.
 The closest I can get to a ‘gag gift’ in the collection is a terracotta apple of uncertain provenance.

 I also searched the documentation system for the fired clay figurines that were exchanged at Saturnalia using the term ‘sigillaria’ but this didn’t take me any further so I went into the store to look at the collection of terracotta figurines.
 The head of a woman wearing a garland and an Eros riding a goose seemed like reasonable candidates, more because of their panto associations (Norman Collier and his chicken act or Rod Hull and Emu).
 But we don’t know they are definitely related to Saturnalia.

 I also tried the lamps drawers and sure enough there are lamps depicting garlands and cornucopiae or horns of plenty.
 Doesn’t the second spirit in Dickens’ A Christmas Carol turn up with a cornucopia?
 Again they seem to do the job, even though I cannot be sure they are necessarily linked to Saturnalia.